-LTIP Performance Period 2018-2020 2019-2021 2020-2022 2021-2023 Plan Document 2006 LTIP 2020 LTIP Performance Metrics EBI TDA EBITDA with a TSR Modifier (+/-20%) Award Opportunity 50% Cash 30% RSUs / 70% PSUs (CEO only) 50% Restr icted Stock 40% RSUs / 60% PSUs (Other NEOs) Determination of Payout Payout award at end of performan rmance period based upon RSUs = three-year vesting the percentage of performan ce metrics achieved PSUs = awarded based upon the percentage of performance metrics achieved
+LTIP Performance Period 2019-2021 2020-2022 2021-2023 2022-2024 Plan Document 2006 LTIP 2020 LTIP Performance Metrics EBITDA EBITDA with a TSR Modifier (+/-20%) Award Opportunity 50% Cash CEO: 30% RSUs / 70% PSUs 50% Restricted Stock Other NEOs: 40% RSUs / 60% PSUs Determination of Payout Payout award at end of RSUs = three-year vesting requirement performance period based upon the percentage of performance metrics achieved PSUs = awarded based upon the percentage of performance metrics achieved

-() If the NEO is not employed by the Company on the vesting date, the awards are forfeited except in the case of death, disability or retirement in which case the RSUs and PSUs will be reduced on a pro rata basis as provided in the 2020 LTIP.
+(\) If the NEO is not employed by the Company on the vesting date, the awards are forfeited except in the case of death, disability or retirement in which case the RSUs and PSUs will be reduced on a pro rata basis as provided in the 2020 LTIP.

-The Special Subcommittee establishes a threshold number that is realistic to achieve and sets a maximum threshold number that is difficult to achieve for the applicable performance period.
-After the performance goals are established, the Special Subcommittee aligns the achievement of the performance goals with the award opportunities, such that the level of achievement of the pre-established performance goals at the end of the performance period determines the "final awards" (i.e., the actual incentive compensation earned during the performance period by the participant).
+The Compensation Committee establishes a threshold number that is realistic to achieve and sets a maximum threshold number that is difficult to achieve for the applicable performance period.
+After the performance goals are established, the Compensation Committee aligns the achievement of the performance goals with the award opportunities, such that the level of achievement of the pre-established performance goals at the end of the performance period determines the "final awards" (i.e., the actual incentive compensation earned during the performance period by the participant).